DevNico/Tower-of-Hanoi/README.md

 # Tower of Hanoi

 An iterative way of solving the Towers of Hanoi visualized with javascript.
 An example can be viewed here: https://devnico.github.io/Tower-of-Hanoi/

+More info is available here: https://en.wikipedia.org/wiki/Tower_of_Hanoi

 ## Built With